Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 5. Neem Oil

 Neem oil is a superb natural insect repellent for plants.
-It is also the number one go-to pest control remedy for organic gardeners.
+It is also one of the most popular go-to pest control remedies for organic gardeners.

-It is highly effective as a repellent for squash bugs, cucumber beetles, Japanese beetles, aphids, and others.
+It is highly effective as a repellent for squash bugs, cucumber beetles, Japanese beetles, aphids, and other insects.

 A basic neem oil insecticide recipe is to mix 4 teaspoons of neem oil with 2 teaspoons of liquid soap and a gallon of water.
 Shake well and spray the insecticidal solution on plants.